amiiitparmar/insurance-premium-predictor/README.md

 ## Project Description

-The goal of this project is to give people an estimate of how much they need based on their individual health situation. <br>
+The goal of this project is to give people an estimate of how much they need to pay based on their individual health situation. <br>
 After that, customers can work with any health insurance carrier and its plans and perks while keeping the projected cost from this study in mind. <br>
 This can assist a person in concentrating on the health side of an insurance policy rather than the ineffective part.